zaynaqasim/RemoteHealthMonitoringSystem/README.md

 EMAIL_PASSWORD=your_email_app_password
 ⚠️ Make sure not to share or upload this .env file to GitHub.
 It contains sensitive credentials.

-4. Build the Project
+Build the Project

+bash
-Use Maven to clean and install dependencies: mvn clean install
+mvn clean install

-6. Run the Application
+Run the Application

+bash
-Execute the main class using Maven: mvn exec:java
+mvn exec:java

-### Maven Dependencies
+Maven Dependencies
 The project uses the following Maven dependencies:

+xml
 <!-- Twilio (SMS alerts) -->
 <dependency>
   <groupId>com.twilio.sdk</groupId>